mhausenblas/usn-app/README.md

 **Summary**

-Recently, Nathan Marz introduced the Lambda Architecture for realising large-scale data processing applications.
-In this article, we step-by-step walk through how to build an application based on this architecture:
+Recently, Nathan Marz introduced the [Lambda Architecture](http://manning.com/marz/) for realising large-scale data processing applications.
+In this article, we will walk step-by-step through how to build an application based on this architecture:
-*UberSocialNet* (USN), a little helper tool that allows us to keep track of where we know people from.
-USN lets us record if we happen to know someone from either the digital world, that is, social networks such as Twitter, Facebook, LinkedIn, G+, etc. or the real life.
+The *UberSocialNet* (USN), a little helper tool that allows us to keep track of where we know people from.

+The USN lets us record if we happen to know someone from either the digital world, that is, social networks such as Twitter, Facebook, LinkedIn, G+, etc. or the real life.
 The goal is that USN can serve more than one billion users while providing low-latency access to the annotations we keep about where and how we know people.

-## The raw data
+## The Raw Input Data

 The [raw
 data](https://github.com/mhausenblas/usn-app/blob/master/data/usn-base-data.csv)